asratasneem/assignment-4/README.md

 -Python

 ## Dependencies
--Pandas
+-Pandas.
--gzip
+-gzip.
--Numpy
+-Numpy.
--bz2 (This module offers a complete set of tools for compressing and decompressing data using the bzip2 compression algorithm.)
+-bz2 (This module offers a complete set of tools for compressing and decompressing data using the bzip2 compression algorithm).

 ## Description